ikukonakano/DH110/README.md

 ![LowFidWireflow](https://user-images.githubusercontent.com/56706104/204502100-704dbad8-8ae3-4cd0-bfd9-cd32830c3385.jpeg)

-Please click the above image for a fullview of the wireflow.
+Please save the above image for a fullview of the wireflow.

 I conducted user testing with the rudimentary wireframe and wireflow of the low fidelity prototype and I got feedback about the design, and certain key features that I would make sure to properly design or remove due to complexity.
 This included assign asterisks on required fields, and changing the criteria question into an short-paragraph section instead of an additive table.